payjoin/multiparty-protocol-docs/02_coalition_formation.md

 preferences.
 When they value privacy, this is a positive sum interaction and aggregation optimizes the generated surplus.

-To aggregate, several proposals are bundled together with a *quorum proposal* that all parties must agree to.
-Unanimous acceptance of such a quorum proposal signals that everyone is ready to construct a transaction.
+To aggregate, several proposals are bundled together with a *coalition proposal* that all parties must agree to.
+Unanimous acceptance of such a coalition proposal signals that everyone is ready to construct a transaction.

 Because transactions are only valid if all inputs are signed, multiparty transaction require unanimous agreement.
 A precondition for denial of service